Martinsa-Fadesa

-Martinsa-Fadesa, S.A. was one of the main real estate and construction groups in Spain before the crash of the Spanish property bubble.
+Martinsa-Fadesa, S.A. was one of the main housebuilding groups in Spain before the crash of the Spanish property bubble.
 It was based in Madrid, Spain.

 In 2007, Promociones y Urbanizaciones Martín, S.A.
-(Martinsa) merged with Fadesa Inmobiliaria, S.A.
-(Fadesa) to create Martinsa-Fadesa.
+(Martinsa), a small developer that in 2006 reported sales of 90 million euros, merged with Fadesa Inmobiliaria, S.A.
+(Fadesa), one of the biggest hosebuilders with revenues of 1.3 billion, to create Martinsa-Fadesa.
 The company went in to administration on 15 July 2008 after failing to pay off debts.

 History

 Fadesa was founded at the end of the 1970s in A Coruña.
 It specialized in the development of great projects of protected house.
 In 1993, its activity outside Galicia begun, initially in Castile and León and then in the rest of communities of Spain.
 At the moment, the firm is present all over the Spanish territory through twenty delegations and more than fifty points of sale.

 In 1999, Fadesa expanded internationally for the first time, entering the Portuguese market, and in 2000 it opened its delegation in Morocco.
 At the international level, it participates in projects like the touristic resort of Saīdia, Morocco with a surface of 300,000 square meters.
 It is also present in a few Eastern European countries such as Hungary and Romania.

 At the end of 2006 Fadesa achieved sales of €1.281 billion.

-On December 14, 2007 Fadesa merged with Martinsa, another real estate and construction company, through an IPO.
+On December 14, 2007 Fadesa merged with Martinsa, a small housebuilder that in 2006 reported sales of 90 million.
+Although it's net assets had increased from 32 to 303 million in said year, the auditor's report mentioned that it was due to a capital increase of 0.4 million with a premium of 234 million euros through a loan conversion and therefore it's net assets should have been reduced by said amount down to 69 million.
+Therefore, Martinsa's total assets were 296 million against the 4.4 billion reported by Fadesa in 2006.